Breaking Bad season 4: Production

-Originally, mini episodes of four minutes in length were to be produced before the premiere of the fourth season, but these did not come to fruition.
-Actor Bryan Cranston commented that the season would debut in July 2011 in an interview with New York Magazine, he also said, regarding the premiere date, that "It was a decision from AMC that they wanted to position us in July...
+Originally, mini episodes of four minutes in length were to be produced before the premiere of the fourth season but these did not come to fruition. the actor, Bryan Cranston, commented that the season would debut in July 2011 in an interview with New York Magazine, he also said, regarding the premiere date, that "It was a decision from AMC that they wanted to position us in July...
 They want to attract as many eyeballs as possible, away from the heavy competition of the September, November [or] January start."

 Reception

 Reviews

-The fourth season of Breaking Bad received universal acclaim from critics, garnering a 96 out of 100 on Metacritic.
-On review aggregator Rotten Tomatoes, the fourth season has an approval rating of 100% based on 34 reviews, with an average rating of 9.56/10.
+The fourth season of Breaking Bad received universal acclaim from critics, with 96 out of 100 on Metacritic.
+On review aggregator Rotten Tomatoes, the fourth season has an approval rating of 100% based on 36 reviews, with an average rating of 9.6/10.
 The site's critics consensus reads: "Breaking Bad's fourth season continues to evolve and subvert expectations, and it's never been more riveting to watch."
 The Boston Globe referred to the show as a "taut exercise in withheld disaster" and declared the show "riveting".
 The Pittsburgh Post-Gazette labelled the series "smart and thought provoking that elevates the artistic achievements of the medium".
 Season four was listed by many critics as one of the best seasons of television in 2011.
 Time listed Walter White's "I am the one who knocks" line as one of the best television lines of 2011.
 The Pittsburgh Post-Gazette listed it as the best series of 2011 while noting that, "Breaking Bad is that rare TV series that has never made a seriously damaging storytelling misstep."
 The A.V.
 Clubs review of the finale summed it up as a "fantastically fitting end for a season that ran in slow motion, starting and continuing with so many crises begging for resolution week after week.
 Now the decks are cleared, but that doesn't mean anybody is home free.
 Nothing's ever easy on Breaking Bad."
 The reviewer continued to exalt the season, and proclaimed, "What a season of television — truly something none of us could ever have expected, or claimed we deserved."
 Best-selling author Noah Charney called it "the best show on television" and compared it to great works of literature for its three-dimensional characters and combination of action, drama, and dark comedy.